The Best Advice for Reaching Millenials With Content

 Educating Millennials

-Educating millennials on the benefits of a product is the final component to consider when developing effective marketing strategies for millennials.
-The more a millennial knows about your company and product – from how it is created to where the profits go – the more likely they are to make the decision to purchase from you.
+Educating millennials on a product’s benefits is the final component to consider when developing effective marketing strategies for millennials.
+The more a millennial knows about your company and product—from how it is created to where the profits go—the more likely they are to decide to purchase from you.

 Consider developing marketing strategies that, in addition to your other goals, educate your millennial target base about benefits to environmental conservation, human rights, or charitable work that the profits from a product go directly towards helping.
 In that way, millennials feel the power of their purchase without the guilt of their consumption.

-The clothing company Patagonia recently donated the entire day’s profits of their Black Friday Sale to charity.
-Their sales were through the roof and their marketing strategy relied heavily on millennials connecting with the cause and sharing the information with friends and followers.
+The clothing company Patagonia recently donated the entire day’s profits from its Black Friday Sale to charity.
+Sales were through the roof, and its marketing strategy relied heavily on millennials connecting with the cause and sharing the information with friends and followers.

 Even the ALS Ice Bucket Challenge was a wildly successful marketing campaign that mixed education with a charitable donation in a fun and exciting way that was easy to create and provided an opportunity for internet fame.
 In the end, the organization raised over $115M in donations.

 Incorporating education into your marketing strategy is crucial to reaching millennials.
-The more you are able to connect them with the different aspects of a product or a company, the easier it is to create long-term loyalty and continuously market products to them effectively.
+The more you can connect them with the different aspects of a product or a company, the easier it is to create long-term loyalty and continuously market products to them effectively.

 How You Can Make It Work!

-While laying out the roadmap to a successful marketing campaign that targets millennials is easy, the process of actually getting it done will require a lot of work as every product, brand, and company is different.
+While laying out the roadmap to a successful marketing campaign that targets millennials is easy, actually executing it will require a lot of work, as every product, brand, and company is different.

-Start by researching successful (and even failed) marketing strategies that have been used by other companies.
-Learn from how they did it, what tools they utilized, and how they were able to engage, entertain, and educate their millennial customer base.
+Start by researching successful (and even failed) marketing strategies other companies have used.
+Learn from how they did it, what tools they utilized, and how they could engage, entertain, and educate their millennial customer base.

-Worst case scenario, hire a millennial or two to give you just the insight you need into what one of the most highly sought-after demographics wants and doesn’t want.
+In the worst-case scenario, hire a millennial or two to give you the insight you need into what one of the most highly sought-after demographics wants and doesn’t want.